 A nook in the inner lobby.
 Photo: Architect and Engineer - October 1924

 A view in from the outer lobby.
-It's one of 72 photos from the Variety Arts Center page of the site The Location Portal.
+It's one of over 80 photos from the Variety Arts Center page of the site The Location Portal.
 The firm represents property owners in negotiations with companies looking for locations for filming or special events.

 The inner lobby looking toward house left.
+Stairs to the basement restrooms are near that exit door that's straight ahead.
 Photo: Cap Equity Locations - 2014

 The inner lobby toward house right.
 Photo: Cap Equity Locations - 2014